-Air conditioners exist to make indoor living more comfortable and to eliminate the stresses and discomfort that accompany warm weather.
+Air conditioners exist to make indoor living more comfortable and eliminate the stresses and discomfort that accompany warm weather.
 Unfortunately, if your AC system is leaking water, its ability to create cool, refreshing air in your home will be hampered.
-Leaks can also lead to expensive repairs — not only for your AC system but for the surrounding structures as well.
+Leaks can also lead to expensive repairs—not only for your AC system but also for the surrounding structures.
 But what’s causing your AC to leak, and what can you do about it?

 7 Reasons Your AC Unit is Leaking Water